-We thrilled that you found us we can’t wait to get to know each other.
+We are thrilled that you found us and we can’t wait to get to know each other.

 My name is Sonia Strobel and, along with my husband, Shaun, I founded Skipper Otto’s Community Supported Fishery to connect conscientious consumers (like you!) directly to local, independent fishing families (like us!) and to our sustainably harvested catch.
 I’d like to welcome you and tell you a bit about our family story, what we do, and how you have become a part of our community!

 Who we are and how we got started

 Skipper Otto is Shaun’s dad.
 He started fishing on the BC coast in the 1960’s.
 At that time, there were thousands of families like theirs harvesting seafood in traditional, sustainable ways.
 But by the time Shaun graduated from high school, things had changed.
 The once robust fleet of independent fishermen had been reduced to a skeleton crew of old men.
 Changes to regulations meant that now a handful of massive corporations controlled the industry.
 And this lengthy supply chain means that seafood now changes hands dozens of times, travelling around the globe before reaching the hands of consumers.
 This usually means increased costs and environmental damage, lower wages paid to fishermen, and a lack of transparency for consumers.

 And so that’s where we come in!
 We started Skipper Otto’s Community Supported Fishery to keep independent small-scale fishing alive in BC, protecting our valuable ocean resources, and ensuring customers could have direct access to wild, sustainable BC seafood.
 We’ve cut out the “middle man” providing you with complete transparency.
 We educate consumers around important issues in fisheries, and we’re rebuilding robust local food systems and communities.